 Such was his love for his true devotees.

 The Tale of Chandramouli

 Daksha’s curse starts to work and slowly Moon starts to feel the pain and gradually starts to fade!
-To appease Shiva, as directed by Narada muni, he performs penance and is soon granted by a wish from Lord Shiva.
-After hearing about Prajapati Dakhsya curse, Shiva was in a dilemma since he had agreed not to get into the matters of Dakshya, but he was unable to let Chandra suffer.
+To appease Shiva, as directed by Narada muni, he performs penance and is soon granted a wish from Lord Shiva.
+After hearing about the Prajapati Dakhsya curse, Shiva was in a dilemma since he had agreed not to get into the matters of Dakshya, but he was unable to let Chandra suffer.
 Even Daksha wasn’t able to take his curse back.

 As a mediator Lord Vishnu comes up with a proper plan.
 With Vishnu’s powers, He divided Moon into two equal halves, one half protected by Shiva and the other half, would bear Daksha’s curse and will slowly fade away and again regain His full form.
 When moon will fade away fully, it would be called no moon day (Amavasya) and slowly he will start to grow to full size, this would be called the full moon day (Purnima).
-Thus, these will be called as Krishna paksha and Shukla Paksha ( one month will be divided into two halves ).
+Thus, these will be called Krishna paksha, and Shukla Paksha ( one month will be divided into two halves ).

 It is believed that he spent each night with each wife, he waned during nights after spending the night with Rohini, and waxed in anticipation of Rohini, while had no wife during no moon.
 Only residing in Shiva’s hair could have saved Chandra albeit through the wax and wane.

 The Tale of Ashokasundari

 One day Lord Shiva and Goddess Parvati came across a wish-fulfilling tree known as the Kalpavriksha.
 Because Lord Shiva frequently went out of Kailash Parvat to fight demons, Parvati used to often feel lonely and so she asked for a daughter from the tree.
 As her wish was granted, Ashoka Sundari was born.